unjs/unimport/README.md

 ### Vue Template Auto Import

-In Vue's template, usage of APIs are in different context than plain modules.
-Thus some custom transformation are required.
+In Vue's template, the usage of API is in a different context than plain modules.
+Thus some custom transformations are required.
 To enable it, set `addons.vueTemplate` to `true`:

 ```ts
 Unimport.vite({